 - The Each Way Matcher is something OddsMonkey have had for months – for PA to release a competition Each Way matcher is good for PA.
 However, I am slightly concerned that it was meant to be released in June and we are nearing the end of July now (date of writing this 18/07/2017).
 I think, just like the direct Betfair lay integration into the Oddsmatching software, PA have probably hit some hurdles with this, although it is now fully released and up and running as of 13/09/2017.

 - Phone support is great, with it being unlimited too.
 For matched betters to be able to call an actual person and gain support via a phone call definitely makes the customer service of PA much better than it was before (Forum and email support).

 - FREE – You can become introduced to matched betting with two offers that can earn you up to £45.
 The idea with this is to give users the possibility to earn up to £45, which will make the first three months of using OddsMonkey risk free when purchasing a membership (as they can pay the membership fee with the profits made) – this is similar to what PA offer.

-- £15/month.
+- £17.99/month (01/08/18).
 With this, you would have full access to all of OddsMonkey’s services, which includes tutorials, Oddsmatcher tool, Dutch Search, The Racing Matcher, The Each Way Matcher, The Tennis Matcher, Daily Offer Calander (reloads), Forum, EV calculator, Each Way Calculator, Acca finder, Acca builder (no lay, lay at start, lay sequential and lay sequential lock in), Each Way Reverse Calculator, Extra Place Matcher, lots of useful spreadsheets and a Matched Betting Calculator (and breathe…).
+This price has increased from £15/month, inline with the price offered by PA 30 day rolling (01/08/18).

 - £ 150 £180/year (works out as £15/month).
 With this, you would have all the above access but on a cheaper yearly subscription (works out at £12.50/month).